AppsterdamMilan/appsterdammilan.github.io/README.md

 Fork the repository to your local Embassy GitHub organization and use the correct naming convention.

+### Settings

+Open the `_config.yml` file in the root of the project and update the fields to reflect your embassy.

 ### Publishing a page

 If you run Appsterdam Greece and have an organization page named AppsterdamGreece you should name the forked repository _AppsterdamGreece.github.io_.